willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Qualcomm Bluetooth radio cannot pair controllers after PC crash

-Some Qualcomm (QCA) Bluetooth radios have issue where the device may end up in bad state after Windows crash.
-Workaround until driver fix is available is to power off the PC completely.
+Some Qualcomm (QCA) Bluetooth radios have issue where the device may end up in bad state after a Windows crash.
+Power off the PC completely to workaround this problem.
 This issue is fixed in QCA Bluetooth radio driver 10.0.0.448 or later.

 ### Poor controller tracking with Marvell radio

 Please ensure you have driver 15.68.9210.47 or later in use (**device manager->Bluetooth->Marvell AVASTAR Bluetooth Radio Adapter->Properties->Driver**)

-### Mixed Reality Portal is working, but motion controllers are tracking poorly (controllers keep flying away, shaking etc.)
+### Mixed Reality Portal is working, but motion controllers are tracking poorly (controllers keep flying away, shaking, etc.)

-1. Verify you are not exposed to direct sunlight and that you don't have a lot of point light sources visible to your HMD (e.g. strings of lights like a christmas tree).
+1. Some lighting conditions can affect tracking.
+Make sure that you are not exposed to direct sunlight and that you don't have a lot of point light sources visible to your HMD (for example, strings of lights like a christmas tree).
-Some environments with unusual lighting conditions can affect tracking.
-2. Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) below.
-These symptoms are generally caused by failures to communicate between the controller and the host PC, which is indicative of poor Bluetooth link quality.
+2. Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices).
+These symptoms are generally caused by failures to communicate between the controller and the host PC, and indicate poor Bluetooth link quality.

 ### Mixed Reality Portal is working, but motion controllers do not appear